 “Weather data is important to many companies because they have sensitivities to weather that impact their operations or revenue.” said Mark Gibbas, president and CEO of Weather Source.
 “Access to weather data to be able to quantify those weather impacts is very important.
 Once they understand the weather impacts they can optimize around that, have better business performance, and improve profits.”

-Gibbas described the Data Exchange as a marketplace where Snowflake users can easily discover and integrate the data necessary to improve their business performance.
+Gibbas described the Data Marketplace as an environment where Snowflake users can easily discover and integrate the data necessary to improve their business performance.

-“Weather Source is very proud to be one of the first data providers to bring our OnPoint Weather products into the Data Exchange,” Gibbas said.
-“Users can connect to it directly and be up and operating in minutes.”
+“Weather Source is very proud to be one of the first providers in the Data Marketplace and will be offering our OnPoint products,” Gibbas said.
+“Users can connect to our data directly and be up and operating in minutes.”

 By accessing weather data using Snowflake, data users experiences the benefits of saving both time and money, Gibbas continued.

 “If you think about the traditional way of moving data from one company to another, you both have to store this dataset, so that really expands the amount of storage companies have to have.
 But with data sharing, you have one central place where the data is stored.
 So you’re lowering the footprint of total storage and making it more efficient from a resource perspective.
 There are a lot of savings to be had.”